stavrostheocharis/streamlit-token-craft/README.md

-# 🌟 Streamlit Token Manager Component 🚀
+# 🌟 Streamlit Token Craft Component 🚀

 [![GitHub][github_badge]][github_link] [![PyPI][pypi_badge]][pypi_link] [![Download][download_badge]][download_link]

-Welcome to the Streamlit Token Manager Component, where managing tokens is as fun as a barrel of monkeys! 🐒 This custom Streamlit component is designed to bring joy and efficiency to your data management needs of displaying tokens in your Streamlit app.
+Welcome to the Streamlit Token Craft Component, where managing tokens is as fun as a barrel of monkeys! 🐒 This custom Streamlit component is designed to bring joy and efficiency to your data management needs of displaying tokens in your Streamlit app.

 ## Features 🎉
 * Inline Editing: Edit tokens directly in the table like a ninja! 🥷